inQWIRE/SQIR/README.md

 ## Compilation

 If you would like to compile our Coq proofs follow the instructions under 'Coq' below.
 If you just want to use the VOQC optimizer, follow the instructions under 'OCaml'.
-The included 'opam' file can be used to install all dependencies.
-Run it with `opam install . --deps-only` (note that installing Coq will take a while!).
+If you are unfamiliar with Coq/OCaml, you can find installation tips under 'Installing Dependencies'.

 ### Coq